Xovee/cs-conf-stats/Need-Check.md

   Source: https://2026.rtss.org/

 ## 2026 Completed In This Sweep

+- UIST 2026: 253/1,175 fully reviewed papers; see the 2026-09-15 follow-up above for sources and the approved denominator correction.
+- ICRA 2026: 1,882/4,947 valid submissions; see the 2026-09-15 follow-up above for sources and maintainer confirmation.
+- SIGCOMM 2026: 109/513; see the 2026-09-15 follow-up above for sources and the maintainer-approved resolution.

 - TACAS 2026: regular research papers 34/117; regular tool papers 15/33.
   Source: https://etaps.org/files/2026/tacas-i-2026.pdf